blaizard/bzd/docs/api/bzd/impl/map/index.md

 |const K &|key||
 ------
 ### `constexpr void insert(const K & key, V && value)`
-Insert a new element or
+Insert a new element or replace the existing one
 #### Parameters
 ||||
 |---:|:---|:---|